Tribal Warrior: Lady Northcott / Wirawi

-In 1974, two enlarged versions of the Lady-class ferries were built by Carrington Slipways for Sydney Ferries, Lady Wakehurst and Lady Northcott.
-Lady Northcott operated on the Manly ferry service after South Steyne was damaged by a fire.
-Lady Northcott continued to operate with Sydney Ferries on Manly and inner harbour runs for around 43 years until her and her sister MV Lady Herron were withdrawn from service in 2017, these 2 vessels being the last of their class still in service.
-In 2020 after being laid up near Balmain Shipyard the Lady Northcott and Lady Herron were towed to Newcastle where they were stored side by side at Thales.
-In 2021 it was announced by Shane Phillips that Tribal Warrior had been donated the Lady Northcott by the NSW Government.
+In 1974, two enlarged versions of the Lady-class ferries were built by Carrington Slipways for the Sydney Harbour Transport Board, Lady Wakehurst and Lady Northcott.
+Lady Northcott operated on the Manly ferry service after was damaged by a fire.
+Lady Northcott continued to operate with the Public Transport Commission and its successors on Manly and inner harbour runs for around 43 years, until she and her sister MV Lady Herron were withdrawn from service in 2017, both being the last of their class still in service.
+In 2020 after being laid up near Balmain Shipyard, Lady Northcott and Lady Herron were towed to Newcastle where they were stored side by side at Thales.

+In 2021, Shane Phillips announced that the NSW Government had donated Lady Northcott to Tribal Warrior.
 Work was then undertaken to resurvey her for her return to Sydney.
 She was slipped at Thales and after around a year the vessel was ready for her return to Sydney.
-On 26th of September 2022, sporting an Indigenous flag painted on her funnel by her skipper Terry Johnson (former skipper of her sister Lady Wakehurst) the vessel departed Newcastle in the morning before arriving back in Sydney later that evening.
+On 26 September 2022, sporting an Indigenous flag painted on her funnel by her skipper Terry Johnson (former skipper of her sister Lady Wakehurst), the vessel departed Newcastle in the morning before arriving back in Sydney later that evening.
 Work was then taken to convert her into a cruise vessel.
 Her green and cream paint job was replaced with a fully black paint job which features a lot of Indigenous artwork placed around the vessel.

-Her first cruise was New Years 2022 where the vessel made a very successful debut.
-On the 25th of January 2023 the vessel undertook a relaunch ceremony where she was given her second name "Wirawi" which means 'Woman' in Dharug language.
-She goes by both Lady Northcott and Wirawi but it is usually referred to as "Lady Wirawi Northcott" by the crew.
+Her first cruise was New Years 2022, where the vessel made a very successful debut.
+On 25 January 2023, the vessel undertook a relaunch ceremony, where she was given her second name "Wirawi" which means 'Woman' in Dharug language.
+She goes by both Lady Northcott and Wirawi, but it is usually referred to as "Lady Wirawi Northcott" by the crew.
 The interior of the vessel has been completely overhauled with a new galley, new red floor and new seating.
 She now sports removable seating to cater for different clients.
 She currently mainly operates as a charter vessel but will fill in on cultural cruises when Mari Nawi is unavailable on rare occasion.
 Wirawi also operates for public events such as Vivid, New Years and other harbour events.
-After Lady Herron was scrapped in early 2024 her engine and other components such as her horns were given to Tribal Warrior to be used as spare parts for Wirawi.
-On the 26th of September 2024 on her 50th birthday since her launching in 1974 she was pulled by strongman Troy Conley-Magnusson for a charity event.
+After Lady Herron was scrapped in early 2024, her engine and other components such as her horns were given to Tribal Warrior to be used as spare parts for Wirawi.
+On 26 September 2024 on her 50th anniversary, Wirawi was pulled by strongman Troy Conley-Magnusson for a charity event.

 Deerubbun

-A former World War 2 Torpedo Recovery Vessel.
-Deerubbun was Tribal Warriors main vessel until the purchase of Mari Nawi.
+A former World War 2 Torpedo Recovery Vessel, Deerubbun was Tribal Warrior's main vessel until the purchase of Mari Nawi.
 The vessel took on water and partially sank at its berth in 2011.
-The vessel was refloated and taken for repairs however its keel broke during the process.
+The vessel was refloated and taken for repairs, but its keel broke during the process.
 The vessel was then sold to a landscaper in Western Sydney where it was converted into a granny flat.